Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 And as a final point we add `.findFirst();` to get the first argument index which have `@ChangeParam` annotation.

-This is a functional style to write the code and it is closer to natural language, write it more and you will get used to it.
+This is a functional style to write the code and it is closer to the natural language, write it more and you will get used to it.
 Just try!

 We have got the index.
-We can change that argument and do whatever we want with it before the function starts.
+We can change the argument and do whatever we want with it before the function starts.
 Oh, and how do we actually execute a function?

 {% highlight java %}
 Object result = joinPoint.proceed(args);
 {% endhighlight %}

 This runs the function and returns its result.
-Now, we can override it.
-If you want, you can do that by placing a new result as a return value of our `ExampleAspect#process` function.
+If you want, you can override the result by placing a new result as a return value of our `ExampleAspect#process` function.

 ## Try it!
 Lets run an example ([source code]). [http://127.0.0.1:8080/multiply?number=42](http://127.0.0.1:8080/multiply?number=42) if you follow the url you will see the result `(42 * 100)`, where `(` was applied before the method (in the aspect), `*` added by the method and `100)` after the method (in the aspect), where `100` is the value of `@ChangeParam` annotation.